USGS-R/ds-gitflows-template/.github/issues_to_create/issue_14.md

 1. Once you add a title and description, click the cog next to the `Reviewers` feature on the right bar and select @lindsayplatt as the reviewer from the drop-down menu.
 1. Now, click "Create pull request".

 You have successfully made a second pull request!
-Close this issue and move on to the next one.
+Wait for your PR to be reviewed and merged.
+Once your PR has been merged, close this issue and move on to the next one.